Lancashire, North West England

 Daily living skills, Fine motor skills, Handwriting assessment & treatment, Co-ordination, Self care, Splinting

-Wrexham, North West England
+Greater Manchester, North West England

+She specialises in working with adults and the elderly, assessing their seating, moving & handling, and rehabilitation needs.
+Denise has completed a number of postgraduate courses to continue her learning, as well as gaining a qualification in Train the Trainer.
 Having gained experience working in community settings and for social services, Denise currently provides private assessments to clients in their own homes.
 She treats clients with a variety of needs, including complex orthopaedic, neurological and cardiovascular conditions.
 Assessments can include Blue Badge and mobility assessments, as well as looking at Disabled Facilities Grants (DFGs).

-Housing and Equipment, Vocational Rehabilitation, Seating and Postural management, Functional rehabilitation, Moving and Handling, Neurological rehabilitation
+Housing and Equipment, Seating and Postural management, Functional rehabilitation, Moving and Handling

 Train the trainer